hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 * On Windows, EXE files are moved to the `bin` directory (`conveyor.compatibility-level >= 7`) and exposed on the user's PATH.
 * Executables for other platforms are left in the `app` directory.

-## JAR processing
+## Native code

 **`app.jvm.extract-native-libraries`** Defaults to false.
 If true, native libraries (.so, .dll, .dylib etc) are moved from inside JARs to the JVM lib directory which has these benefits:

 * It improves startup time.
 * It avoids cluttering the user's home directory with native library caches, ensuring clean uninstalls.
 * It reduces download sizes by deleting libraries meant for other operating systems or CPU architectures.
 * It reduces disk usage by removing unnecessary duplication.

 If false then libraries are left alone, except that libraries for macOS and Windows will be signed in-place (inside the JAR).
 This ensures that Apple's notarization process accepts them, and that when the libraries are extracted the operating system won't cause problems due to them being unsigned.

 ??? note "Compatibility level < 7"
     If your `conveyor.compatibility-level` key is less than 7 then extraction is enabled by default.

-### Library sysprops project
+### Library compatibility: generic

-Many JVM libraries require additional configuration to be compatible with native library extraction.
+Many JVM libraries require additional configuration to be compatible with `extract-native-libraries = true`.
 If there's a system property for specifying where to load libraries from you can use the `<libpath>` token, e.g. `app.jvm.system-properties.fooLib.jniPath = <libpath>`.
 At runtime this will become the path to where the extracted native libraries can be found.

 To make library extraction easier to use we maintain an open source config that sets the right system properties for common libraries.
 It can be used like this:

 ```
 include required("https://raw.githubusercontent.com/hydraulic-software/conveyor/master/configs/jvm/extract-native-libraries.conf")